pofallon/jersey-cassandra-archetype/README.md

-# jersey-cassandra-artifact
+# jersey-cassandra-archetype
-A maven artifact to bootstrap a Jersey API backed by Cassandra
+A maven archetype to bootstrap a Jersey API backed by Cassandra